 Real estate Ponzi schemes are a major problem.
 Unfortunately, real property, or the appearance of real property holdings, can be used as a ‘hook’ to draw in unsuspecting investors into fraud schemes.
 If you lost money because of a Ponzi scheme, you need to consult with a lawyer immediately.

 At Sonn Law Group, we have considerable experience handling complex investment fraud claims.
-If you or one of your family members lost money with Proequities, or any other broker-dealer, we can help.
 To schedule a free review of your claim, please call us today at 844-689-5754 or reach out to us directly through our website.
 Let us help you fight for every penny you are owed.